quratula/Fintech/README.md

 # Fintech
 This is a very cool field to learn.
 <br>
-Author - Qurat ul ain Asim
+Author - Qurat ul ain Asim (student)